-In 2020, the Company's Board of Directors and stockholders approved and adopted the 2020 Plan.
-The 2020 Plan is intended to advance the interests of the Company and its stockholders by providing an incentive to attract, retain and reward persons performing services for the Company and by motivating such persons to contribute to the growth and profitability of the Company.
+In 2020, the Company's Board of Directors and stockholders approved and adopted the 2020 Equity Incentive Plan (the "2020 Plan").
+The 2020 Plan permits the grant of options, restricted stock awards, stock appreciation rights, restricted stock unit awards, performance awards, and other awards.
 The maximum number of shares of common stock that may be issued under the 2020 Plan will not exceed 6,494,510 shares of the Company's common stock, which is the sum of (i) 2,152,080 new shares, plus (ii) an additional number of shares not to exceed 4,342,430 shares, consisting of any shares of the Company's common stock subject to outstanding stock options or other stock awards granted under the Company's 2014 Plan that, on or after the 2020 Plan becomes effective, terminate or expire prior to exercise or settlement; are not issued because the award is settled in cash; are forfeited because of the failure to vest; or are reacquired or withheld (or not issued) to satisfy a tax withholding obligation or the purchase or exercise price.
 In addition, the number of shares of the Company's common stock reserved for issuance under the 2020 Plan automatically increases on January 1 of each year for a period of ten years, beginning on January 1, 2021 and continuing through January 1, 2030, in an amount equal to the lesser of (1) 5% of the total number of shares of the Company's common stock outstanding on December 31 of the immediately preceding year, or (2) a lesser number of shares determined by the Company's board of directors no later than December 31 of the immediately preceding year.

-The maximum number of shares of the common stock that may be issued on the exercise of incentive stock options under the 2020 Plan is 19,483,530 shares.
-The 2020 Plan permits the grant of options restricted stock awards, stock appreciation rights, restricted stock unit awards, performance awards, and other awards.
+In 2022, the Company's Board of Directors approved and adopted the 2022 Inducement Plan (the "2022 Inducement Plan").
+Under the 2022 Inducement Plan, initially 2,000,000 shares of common stock were reserved for issuance.
+The 2022 Inducement Plan permits the grant of options, restricted stock awards, stock appreciation rights, restricted stock unit awards, performance awards, and other awards.

-The exercise price for each option and stock appreciation right is established in the discretion of the Board, provided that the exercise price of a stock option will not be less than 100% of the fair market value of the Company's common stock on the date of grant.
+The exercise price for each option and stock appreciation right shall be established at the discretion of the Board, provided that the exercise price of a stock option will not be less than 100% of the fair market value of the Company's common stock on the date of grant.
 Specific vesting for stock options and stock appreciation rights is service related and determined in each award agreement, where stock options and stock appreciation rights are fully vested at the grant date or follow a graded vesting schedule.
 Stock options and stock appreciation rights granted under the Plan generally expire ten years after the date of grant.